- About Us

 Most test results should return approximately one week after testing.
 The clinic will ask you to return for the results.
 If you are unable to return, the clinic can make other arrangements.

-If you are concerned about hepatitis C and would like to talk to someone before you decide to get tested, contact one of our Counterpoint Harm Reduction Services team members.
+If you are concerned about hepatitis C and would like to talk to someone before you decide to get tested, contact one of our hep C team members in Client Services.